abhijit-c/LatinTranslations/Georgics/src/book4.md

       it's divine to walk through all things, lands, extents of the sea, and the profound heaven; From here sheeps, herds of cattle, men, each kind of animals, each thing being born summons thin life for themselves.

+| *scilicet huc reddi deinde ac resoluta referri* 225
+| *omnia, nec morti esse locum, sed viva volare*
+| *sideris in numerum atque alto succedere caelo.*

+- *reddi* from *reddo, reddere, reddidi, redditus* is the present passive infinitive, meaning to return.
+- *referri* from *refero, referre, rettuli, relatus* is the present passive infinitive, meaning to bring/carry back.
+- *volare* from *volo, volare* is the present active infinitive, meaning to fly.
+- *succedere* from *succedo, succedere, successi, successus* is the present active infinitive, meaning to climb/advance.
+- Reduplicated *in* for the *alto caelo* not sure if it makes sense.

+      Of course all things then are returned and then, having been dispersed, are brought back, nor is there a rank for death, but the fresh things fly into the number of a star and climb in the high heaven.

+| *Si quando sedem augustam servataque mella*
+| *thesauri relines, prius haustu sparsus aquarum*
+| *ora fove, fumosque manu praetende sequacis.* 230

+- *Si quando* is a construction meaning 'if ever'.
+- *relines* from *relino, relinere, relinevi, relinitus* is 2nd singular future active indicative, meaning to unseal.
+- *fove* from *foveo, fovere, fovi, fotus* is the present active imperative, meaning to cherish (dictionary specifically points out this line).

+      If you ever will unseal the sacred home and the protected honey of their treasure, first, having been sprinkled with a draught of waters, cherish your mouth, and stretch out pursuing smoke with your hand.

+| *bis gravidos cogunt fetus, duo tempora messis:*

+- *bini, bis* is an adverb answering 'how often', and *duo duae* is a cardinal answering 'how many'.
+- *cogunt* from *cogo, cogere, coegi, coactus* is 3rd plural present active indicative, meaninig to gather.

+      twofold they gather the teeming offspring, there are two times of harvest:

+| *Taygete simul os terris ostendit honestum*
+| *Pleas et Oceani spretos pede reppulit amnis,*
+| *aut eadem sidus fugiens ubi Piscis aquosi*
+| *tristior hibernas caelo descendit in undas.* 235

+- *simul* as *simulatque*.
+- *ostendit* from *ostendo, ostdendere, ostendi, ostensus* is 3rd singular perfect active indicative, meaning to show.
+- Not certain about *Pleas*.
+Seems to be fitting with *Taygete*, but the ending is wrong.
+- *reppulit* from *repello, repellere, reppuli, repelsus* is 3rd singular perfect active indicative, meaning to repel.
+- *eadem* adverb meaning at the same time.
+Coordinating nicely with *simul = simulatque*.
+- *fugiens* from *fugio, fugere, fugi, fugitus* is the present active participle, meaning to fly.
+- *descendit* from *descendo, descendere, descendi, descensus* is 3rd singular present active indicative, meaning to descend.

+      The moment that Taygete the Pleiades showed her distinguished face to the earth and with a foot repelled the having been scorned rivers of the ocean, or likewise when the sadder thing, the flying constellation of the watery fish, descends from the heaven into the wintry wave.

+| *illis ira modum supra est, laesaeque venenum*
+| *morsibus inspirant, et spicula caeca relinquunt*
+| *adfixae venis, animasque in vulnere ponunt.*

+- *illis* as dative of possesor.
+- *inspirant* from *inspiro, inspirare, inspiravi, inspiratus* is 3rd plural present active indicative, meaning to breath into.
+Takes an ablative, this case *morsibus*.
+- *relinquunt* from *relinquo, relinquere, relinqui, reictus* is 3rd plural present active indicative, meaning to leave behind.
+- *advixae* from *adfigo, adfigere, adfixi, adfixus* is the perfect passive participle, meaning to fasten.
+This takes a dative in the form of *venis*.

+      These bees have anger beyond the limit, and they, having been offended, breath poison into their stings, and, having been fastened to veins, they leave behind their unseen stings, and place their lives in the wound.

+| *sin duram metues hiemem parcesque futuro*
+| *contunsosque animos et res miserabere fractas,* 240
+| *at suffire thymo cerasque recidere inanis*
+| *quis dubitet? nam saepe favos ignotus adedit*
+| *stellio et lucifugis congesta cubilia blattis*
+| *immunisque sedens aliena ad pabula fucus;*
+| *aut asper crabro imparibus se immiscuit armis,* 245
+| *aut dirum tiniae genus, aut invisa Minervae*
+| *laxos in foribus suspendit aranea cassis.*
+| *quo magis exhaustae fuerint hoc acrius omnes*
+| *incumbent generis lapsi sarcire ruinas*
+| *complebuntque foros et floribus horrea texent.* 250

+But if you fear a rigorous winter, and would be lenient with their future, and have pity for their crushed spirits and broken fortunes – yet who would hesitate to fumigate them with thyme, and cut away the empty waxen cells?
+For often the newt, unnoticed, has nibbled at the combs, the light-shunning beetles cram the chambers, and the unhelpful drone seats him at another’s board.
+Or the fierce hornet has rushed upon their unequal forces, or the moths appear, a pestilent race, or the spider, hateful to Minerva, hangs in the doorway her loose-woven nets.
+The more their hoards are drained, the more eagerly will they press on to repair the ruin of their fallen race, filling up their cell galleries and weaving their granaries with flower gum.

+| *Si vero, quoniam casus apibus quoque nostros*
+| *vita tulit, tristi languebunt corpora morbo -*
+| *quod iam non dubiis poteris cognoscere signis:*
+| *continuo est aegris alius color; horrida vultum*
+| *deformat macies; tum corpora luce carentum* 255
+| *exportant tectis et tristia funera ducunt -*

+But, since to bees as well has life brought the ills of man, if their bodies droop with grievous disease – and this you can at once discern by no uncertain
+signs: straightway, as they sicken, their colour changes, an unsightly leanness mars their looks; forth from their doors they bear the bodies of those bereft of life, and lead the mournful funeral train;